RP-1106/capstone-project/README.md

 ---

 ## Original Project
-This fork is based on the original capstone project by [@shrutishrinivasan](https://github.com/shrutishrinivasan/capstone-project).
+This fork is based on the original capstone project at (https://github.com/shrutishrinivasan/capstone-project).
 All core application logic, UI design, and feature set are the work of the original team.